 When do I get the photos/videos of my baby?

 In Office appointments: The images will be sent directly to your mobile device.

 Does ultrasound use radiation and can it harm my baby?

 No. Ultrasound does not use any radiation.
 A fetal ultrasound is a safe imaging technique that uses sound waves to produce images of a fetus in the uterus.

-Do I need to drink water prior to my exam?
+Do I need to fill my bladder for the ultrasound?

-For ultrasounds 10-14 weeks please drink 16 oz of water 30 min before appointment.
-For 15 - 39 weeks drinking water is not necessary, but please do not empty 15 min before the ultrasound.
+For ultrasounds 9 -14 weeks please drink 16oz of water 30 min before appointment.
+For 15 - 39 weeks drinking water is not necessary, but please do not empty 20 min before the ultrasound.